 The painting in this post was done by Vincent van Gogh in 1885 with the title “Still Life with Bible.”
-By then, the Reformation has taken place for more than 200 years yet the message of the movement is still vibrant as shown in the painting.
-The centrality of the Bible in this newfound way of a relationship with God has inspired numerous artists in Europe.
+By then, the Reformation has taken place for more than 200 years, yet the message of the movement is still vibrant, as shown in the painting.
+The centrality of the Bible in this newfound way of relationship with God has inspired numerous artists in Europe.
 Van Gogh himself was a son of a minister of the Dutch Reformed Church.

 You may have seen several Christian groups springing up, claiming that they are Bible-believing churches.
 They are even some who integrate the importance of the Scriptures even in the names of their denominations.
 Why is this emphasis on believing in the BIble only important?
 What is the Reformation’s part in this?

 One of Martin Luther’s criticism on why he led the reforms was the practice of tradition in the old church.
 His inspiration for speaking up was, after all, the Bible itself.
 He found that salvation is through Jesus Christ alone and that every word written in the scriptures is God-breathed and is His final instruction to men.

 This is the case for one of the cries of the Reformation: Sola Scriptura.
 Scripture Alone.

 The reformed church has repeatedly emphasized the importance of the Bible and why this book should be the sole authority on faith and practice for Christians.
 As Paul said in 2 Timothy 3:16-17 (NIV): “All Scripture is God-breathed and is useful for teaching, rebuking, correcting and training in righteousness, so that the servant of God may be thoroughly equipped for every good work.”